srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

     sensorID = "VSTel"
     ```

-    You may recall that the earlier sent "VSLog" messages to the logging storage.
+    You may recall that the earlier query sent "VSLog" messages to the logging storage.
 This message route will be sending "VSTel" (the telemetry) to the Event Hubs Instance.

 1. To create the message route, click **Save**.